We are Christian.

 We are Inclusive.

 The church follows Jesus on his way.
 When he lived, he sought the outcast, the downtrodden, the poor and the hopeless.
 The doors of his church are open to all people without judgment, criticism, or demand.
 The gifts of God are free and are for all people.
 We seek to be as inclusive as Jesus himself, loving those who come to us and seeking out the broken and downtrodden wherever they are.
-We are a rainbow church.
+We are a rainbow church, a sanctuary, and a place of healing and hope.